-Marriage is most certainly one of the biggest commitments that one will make during one’s lifetime, and unfortunately it also ranks among our biggest causes of stress.
+Marriage is most certainly one of the biggest commitments that one will make during one’s lifetime, and unfortunately, it also ranks among our biggest causes of stress.

 There are 3 possible marital regimes in South Africa for couples to choose from and each regime has its own advantages and disadvantages.
-The default marital regime in South Africa is “in community of property”, and if a couple want to get married in terms of one of the other marital regimes they are required to enter into an antenuptial contract which records the chosen marital regime.
+The default marital regime in South Africa is “in community of property”, and if a couple wants to get married in terms of one of the other marital regimes they are required to enter into an antenuptial contract that records the chosen marital regime.

-This is an extremely important document and you need to get it right – first time around.
+This is an extremely important document and you need to get it right – the first time around.

 The 3 regime options are:-